pranaysahith/k8-rebuild/documentation.md

     ]
     }
     ```
+    - If you are adding multiple buckets for the same trust-policy add extra section with your bucket data in between bruckets {}
     - From folder where `role-policy.json` is created, run the `put-role-policy` command to attach the policy to the role created:
     ```
     aws iam put-role-policy --role-name vmimport --policy-name vmimport --policy-document "file://role-policy.json"